u-blox/ubxlib/README.md

 ```

 # How To Use This Repo
+This repo uses Git submodules: make sure that once it has been cloned you do something like:

+`git submodule update --init --recursive`

+...to obtain the submodules.

 The native SDKs for each supported platform are used directly, unchanged, by this code.
-To use this repo you must first choose your platform and the SDK for that platform.
-For instance, you might choose the STM32F4 platform, which employs ST's STM32Cube IDE.
-Instructions for how to install and use each SDK can be found in the `port/platform/<vendor>/<chipset>/<sdk>` directory; for the STM32F4 platform this would be `port/platform/stm/stm32f4/cube`.
+To use this repo you must first choose your MCU and associated platform.
+For instance, you might choose an STM32F4 MCU, which is supported via ST's STM32Cube IDE.
+Instructions for how to install and use each platform can be found in your chosen MCU sub-directory; for an STM32F4 MCU this would be `port/platform/stm32cube/mcu/stm32f4`.

-Having chosen your platform and installed the tool chain, navigate to the directory below that to find the required build information.
+Having chosen your MCU and installed the platform tools, navigate to the directories below your chosen MCU directory to find the required build information.
 For instance, you may find a `runner` directory, which is a generic build that compiles any or all of the examples and tests that can run on a given platform.
 In that directory you will find detailed information on how to perform the build.

-Configuration information for the examples and the tests can be found in the `cfg` directory of your chosen platform.
+Configuration information for the examples and the tests can be found in the `cfg` directory of your chosen MCU.
 Depending on how you have connected your MCU to a u-blox module you may need to override this configuration, e.g. to change which MCU pin is connected to which pin of the u-blox module.
-The `README.md` for your chosen SDK will tell you how to override conditional compilation flags in order to do this.
+The `README.md` in the `runner` directory will tell you how to override conditional compilation flags in order to do this.

 # Examples How To Use ubxlib